-For its inaugural interview Zukiswa Wanner—the author of among others The Madams, Behind Every Successful Man, Men Of The South, Hardly Working: A Travel Memoir of Sorts and London Cape Town Joburg—agreed to talk about her storied journey in continental literature—from Kwaito-dungaree sporting newcomer to the cropped colourful hair which has made her a stalwart of world literature.
+For its inaugural interview Zukiswa Wanner—the author of, among others, The Madams (2006), Behind Every Successful Man(2008), Men Of The South (2010), London Cape Town Joburg (2014), and Hardly Working: A Travel Memoir of Sorts (2018)—agreed to talk about her storied journey in continental literature—from Kwaito-dungaree sporting newcomer to the cropped colourful hair which has made her a stalwart of world literature.

 Zukiswa Wanner is a South African writer, novelist, and publisher with Zambian and Zimbabwean heritages.
 Her work has been shortlisted for the South African Literary Awards (SALA) and the Commonwealth Writers’ Prize.
 She was the 2015 winner of the K. Sello Duiker Memorial Literary Award for London Cape Town Joburg.
 She was also named on the Africa 39 list of 39 Sub-Saharan African writers under 40 with the potential to define trends in African literature in 2014.
 In 2020 she became the first African woman to be awarded the Goethe Medal for her services to cultural exchange through her literary work.
 She founded Paivapo Publishers and currently resides in Nairobi, Kenya.